 Toothette swabs do not create adequate friction to clean the oral cavity.

 Improper oral care can be linked to increased risk of stroke.

 Oral Care Assessment:

 The Oral Health Assessment Tool (OHAT) is a tool that is great for use in the SNF setting.
-It is much like the Sage in that you rate the oral cavity condition and assign severity to oral care or lack of.
+The user is able to rate the oral cavity condition and assign severity to oral care or lack of.
 It also prompts for an admission rating and quarterly ratings.
-There are even educational slides to use in facility training.

 Oral care is an absolute necessity during a bedside evaluation.
 Have you ever tried to chew and swallow a cracker with a severely dry mouth or after you have not brushed your teeth for days?
 It’s not easy.
 While helping the patient or performing oral care, you have a great opportunity to educate the patient/family member/caregivers on oral care and its importance.
 Oral care is a great tool for patients that refuse an NPO status or for patients that are not compliant with diet recommendations.
 It’s an absolute essential for everyone.

 Yoneyama, T., Yoshida, M., Ohrui, T., Mukaiyama, H., Okamoto, H., Hoshiba, K., … & Mizuno, Y. (2002).
 Oral care reduces pneumonia in older patients in nursing homes.
 Journal of the American Geriatrics Society, 50(3), 430-433.

 Langmore, S. E., Terpenning, M. S., Schork, A., Chen, Y., Murray, J. T., Lopatin, D., & Loesche, W. J. (1998).
 Predictors of aspiration pneumonia: how important is dysphagia?.
 Dysphagia, 13(2), 69-81.